MA History part 2

 If you have a disability

-Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available.
-Some Adobe PDF components may not be available or fully accessible using a screen reader.
+Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available on the module website.
+Some Adobe PDF components and electronic journals may not be available or fully accessible using a screen reader; this applies in particular to historical records that may have been scanned for use online.
 Alternative formats of the study materials may be available in the future.

-During your studies you will need to use suitable primary historical data sources (such as local archives).
-These may not be available as online resources; in which case, you may need to arrange physical access to their location (such as a library or other public record office).
+During this module, you may need to use primary historical data sources (such as local archives) that may not yet be available as online resources; in which case, you may need to arrange physical access to their location (such as a library or other public record office).